SaikatBiswas86/scAnViM/README.md

 - Clustering visualizations
 - Performance metrics
 - Processed dataset

+## Speciality:
+The platform provides a comprehensive suite of features, including data preprocessing, feature selection, dimensionality reduction, clustering, classification, and real-time parameter tuning, all within an intuitive and easy-to-navigate interface.
+With an open-source design, scAnViM allows users to perform complex data analysis with minimal effort, enhancing the accessibility, reliability, and effectiveness of single-cell gene expression research.
+Additionally, the system integrates machine learning techniques for both supervised and unsupervised learning, facilitating the efficient analysis of labeled and unlabeled data.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.